emit-sds/SpecTf/spectf_cloud/README.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ────────────────────────────────────────────────────────────────────────────────────────────╮
-│ cloud-eval             Evaluation commands for SpecTf and L2A Baseline.                               │ │ deploy                 Produce a SpecTf transformer-generated cloud mask.                             │ │ train                  Train the SpecTf Hyperspectral Transformer Model.                              │ │ train-comparison       Training commands for the ResNet and XGBoost comparison models.                │ │ tui                    Open Textual TUI.                                                              │
+│ cloud-eval             Evaluation commands for SpecTf and L2A Baseline.                               │ │ deploy-pt              Produce a SpecTf transformer-generated cloud mask using PyTorch runtime.       │ │ deploy-trt             Produce a SpecTf transformer-generated cloud mask using the TensorRT engine.   │ │ train                  Train the SpecTf Hyperspectral Transformer Model.                              │ │ train-comparison       Training commands for the ResNet and XGBoost comparison models.                │ │ tui                    Open Textual TUI.                                                              │